ISISComputingGroup/ibex_developers_manual/Webserver.md

 * WAP access to SECI web dashboard

 Most of these services can be started and stopped by the [IIS Manager](https://www.iis.net/).

+If a new server is setup, then ciphers and old TLS versions may need to be disabled e.g. tls 1.0 and 1.1 e.g. https://docs.microsoft.com/en-us/windows-server/identity/ad-fs/operations/manage-ssl-protocols-in-ad-fs